 EMS providers report verbally and in writing their observation and emergency medical care of the patient at the emergency scene and in transit to the receiving facility staff for purposes of records and diagnostics.

 Educational for the EMS area of study at Sinclair includes:

 EMERGENCY MEDICAL TECHNICIAN (EMT) - Requires 7 credit hours and successful completion of a state certifying examination.
 This certification is an entry level position for functioning on an ambulance.
 These are courses EMS 1150 and EMS 1155.
-Please clink on this link- Forms or visit the FORMS area of this website for the information packet for this program.
+Please clink on this link- Forms/Program Packets or visit the FORMS area of this website for the information packet for this program.

 PARAMEDIC - Requires 4 semesters after successful state certification at the EMERGENCY MEDICAL TECHNICIAN level.
 Once completed with the paramedic course work, students are prepared to sit for the state certification examination.
 Please click on this link- Forms/Program Packets or visit the FORMS area of this website for the information packet for this program.
 Orientation dates for Fall 2013 are posted.